Photo by Goran Kosanovic for The Washington Post

-This dish combines the fun of an Egg in a Hole with the sophisticated French Frisee aux Lardons salad, and it does so in a healthful way, using lean Canadian bacon instead of fatty lardons for smoky pork flavor.
+This dish combines the fun of a Eggs in a Hole with the sophisticated French Frisee aux Lardons salad, and it does so in a healthful way, using lean Canadian bacon instead of fatty lardons for smoky pork flavor.
 It makes for a homey yet sumptuously elegant brunch or breakfast-for-dinner.

 3 tablespoons plus 1 teaspoon olive oil

 3½ ounces thick-cut Canadian bacon (3 slices) or ham steak, diced

 1 teaspoon minced shallot or scallion

 ⅛ teaspoon freshly ground black pepper

 Four ½ -inch-thick slices crusty whole grain bread (taken from the middle of the loaf if the loaf is round)

 3 cups lightly packed, coarsely chopped or torn frisee or chicory

 Brush a nonstick skillet with 1 teaspoon of the oil and heat it over medium-high heat.
 Add the Canadian bacon or ham and cook for 2 minutes, stirring occasionally, until it is nicely browned.
 Transfer it to a plate.